isabella232/asset-compute.en/help/api.md

 * `additional_info.roles`
 * `additional_info.projectedProductContext`

-These require the Adobe Developer Console project to be subscribed to `Asset Compute`, `I/O Events`, and `I/O Management API` services.
+These require the [!DNL Adobe Developer Console] project to be subscribed to `Asset Compute`, `I/O Events`, and `I/O Management API` services.
 The breakdown of individual scopes is:

 * Basic
   * scopes: `openid,AdobeID`